arkq/bluez-alsa/TROUBLESHOOTING.md

 systemctl reload dbus.service
 ```

-[bluealsa(8)]: doc/bluealsa.8.rst
+[bluealsad(8)]: doc/bluealsad.8.rst

 ## 2. Couldn't get BlueALSA PCM: PCM not found

 In contrast to standard ALSA sound cards, BlueALSA does not expose all PCMs
 right away.
 In the first place it is required to connect remote Bluetooth
-device with desired Bluetooth profile - run `bluealsa --help` for the list
+device with desired Bluetooth profile - run `bluealsad --help` for the list
 of available profiles.
 For querying currently connected audio profiles (and
 connected devices), run `bluealsa-aplay --list-devices`.
 The common
 misconception is an attempt to use A2DP playback device as a capture one in